 Researchers, including PhD students, who are affiliated with universities and/or research institutions are invited to submit proposals for communication products that aim to disseminate scientific outcomes developed within inter- and/or transdisciplinary place-based research projects on pathways for sustainability, and are addressed to the broader public.
 This grant supports the communication of research that has already been completed.
 Proposals to fund research studies and/or include data collection will not be considered.

-Proposals must clearly describe how research outcomes contribute to the co-development of pathways for sustainability in practice.
+Proposals must be based on completed outcomes of inter-/transdisciplinary place-based research projects that advance the understanding of transformative pathways for sustainability in practice.
 They must not be limited to disseminating knowledge or creating awareness on the state of the problem.

 Priority Groups: One third of the funding will be allocated to support proposals led by researchers from and working in low and middle income countries.
 Another third will be allocated to support proposals led by early career researchers, as another priority group.
 Early career researchers are defined here as PhD students or researchers who have received their PhD within the last ten years.